StuckBoy/Dark-Souls-Remastered-Archipelago-Client/README.md

 ## How to install

-This mod works with a single dll file but we also provide a way to downpatch the game.

 - Download the lastest version available [here](https://github.com/Marechal-L/Dark-Souls-III-Archipelago-client/releases).
-- Extract DSR-Archipelago.zip into your game folder.
+- Extract d8input.dll into your Dark Souls Remastered install folder
-- Generate a game using Archipelago.
+- Generate a game using Archipelago
-- Launch game by running "DSR-Archipelago.bat"
+- Launch the game through Steam

 ## Commands
 - All client commands start with "/" and archipelago commands start with "!" :